J. Deotis Roberts: Biography

-Born in Spindale, North Carolina, Roberts earned a Bachelor of Arts degree from Johnson C. Smith University, a Bachelor of Divinity degree from Shaw University, and a Master of Sacred Theology degree from Hartford Seminary.
+Born in Spindale, Roberts earned a Bachelor of Arts degree from Johnson C. Smith University, a Bachelor of Divinity degree from Shaw University, and a Master of Sacred Theology degree from Hartford Seminary.
 In 1957, he became the first African American to earn a PhD from New College, University of Edinburgh, in philosophical theology.
 Later in 1994, he was awarded an honorary DLitt, also from the University of Edinburgh.

 He taught at Howard University's School of Religion (1958–1980), served as president of the Interdenominational Theological Center from 1980 to 1983, and became Distinguished Professor of Philosophical Theology at Eastern Baptist Theological Seminary, serving there until 1998, after which he became a Distinguished Professor Emeritus.
 He was also the first and only black president of the American Theological Society (1994–1995).

 Roberts became known for his work in black theology and the theology of Dietrich Bonhoeffer.
 A festschrift was prepared in his honor entitled The Quest for Liberation and Reconciliation (2005).